The SFWC Facts

 The inaugural San Francisco Writers Conference was held February 15-16, 2004, at the Sir Francis Drake Hotel in San Francisco, under the direction of Michael Larsen and Elizabeth Pomada.
 The 3rd through 15th conferences were held at the InterContinental Mark Hopkins Hotel.
 In 2019, the SFWC moved to the Hyatt Regency San Francisco at the Embarcadero.

-In addition to the main conference, there are pre/post in-depth classes, an exhibition hall, a YA/children’s session for students, and free open-to-the-public events.
+In addition to the main conference, there are pre/postMaster Classes that are open to the public, an exhibition hall, a YA/children’s session for students, and free open-to-the-public events.
 Events in addition to the conference include the San Francisco Writing for Change and year-round writing classes held at Mechanics’ Institute.

 Attendance at the main conference averages around 600 people.
 There are 80-100 speakers, editors and agents who participate each year.
-There are 70-80 volunteers.
+There are 60-80 volunteers.

 The San Francisco Writers Conference is a 501(c)3 non-profit corporation that donates money and services to charities that support writing.
-SFWC donations have gone to 426 National, BINC, the Children’s Book Project, EveryLibrary, Litquake, WNBA, Books & Booze, Project Homeless Connect, high school scholarship recipients and other organizations.
+SFWC donations have gone to 826 National, BINC, the Children’s Book Project, EveryLibrary, Litquake, WNBA, Books & Booze, Project Homeless Connect, high school scholarship recipients and other organizations.
 SFWC management team members donate their time on many projects and can often be seen giving pro-bono speeches at writers conferences and other venues.

-- Operations Director: Lissa Provost [email protected]
+- Director: Lissa Provost [email protected]

-- Registration/Website Director: Richard Santos [email protected]
+- Marketing Director: Stephania Schwartz [email protected]

-- Director of AV: Venkat Raman
+- Foundation Director: Venkat Raman [email protected]

 San Francisco Writers Conference